Mauritius

 The rate of contribution applicable is shown in the table below.

-| Public Sector employee employed by an employer which falls under the purview of Pay Research Bureau (PRB) and earning a basic wage or salary or prescribed bonus NOT exceeding MUR 50,000 in a month. | Not applicable up to pay period October 20211.5 as from pay period November 2021 | 4.5 up to pay period October 20213.0 as from pay period November 2021 |
+Public sector employee employed by an employer that falls under the purview of the Pay Research Bureau (PRB) and earning a basic wage or salary or prescribed bonus not exceeding MUR 50,000 in a month.
+1.5 3.0

-| Public Sector employee employed by an employer which falls under the purview of PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month. | Not applicable up to pay period October 20213.0 as from pay period November 2021 | 9.0 up to pay period October 20216.0 as from pay period November 2021 |
+Public sector employee employed by an employer that falls under the purview of the PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month.
+3.0 6.0

-| Public Sector employee employed by an employer which does not fall under the purview of PRB and earning a basic wage or salary or prescribed bonus NOT exceeding MUR 50,000 in a month. | Not applicable up to the month preceding a salary review becoming effective | 4.5 up to the month preceding a salary review becoming effective |
+Public sector employee employed by an employer that does not fall under the purview of the PRB and earning a basic wage or salary or prescribed bonus not exceeding MUR 50,000 in a month.
+Not applicable up to the month preceding a salary review becoming effective 4.5 up to the month preceding a salary review becoming effective

-| Public Sector employee employed by an employer which does not fall under the purview of PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month. | Not applicable up to the month preceding a salary review becoming effective | 9.0 up to the month preceding a salary review becoming effective |
+Public sector employee employed by an employer that does not fall under the purview of the PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month.
+Not applicable up to the month preceding a salary review becoming effective 9.0 up to the month preceding a salary review becoming effective

 Failure to comply with the above entails a penalty of 10% of the unpaid tax and an interest of 1% per month or part of the month during which the tax remained unpaid.